1. Trust Your Digital Marketing Skills and Knowledge

 2. Choose A Narrower Digital Marketing Career Path

-Digital marketing is only an umbrella term for a wide array of specialities.
+Digital marketing is only an umbrella term for a wide array of specialties.
 Before you start sending out job applications, you should spend time learning more about each of these narrower niches, in order to pick the one to pursue.

 Start by asking yourself what you’re really good at, what you’d like to do, what are your best skills, and what are your weaknesses.
 If you’re more analytical rather than creative, you may want to pursue a career in SEO or PPC.
 If you enjoy developing connections with other people, you may be better off in a Social Media Marketer position.

 When assessing your skills, keep in mind that you may not afford to be too picky when applying to entry-level jobs.
 One of the most common entry-level roles is a Digital Marketing Specialist.
-Your role will include helping with SEO, content marketing, paid search, social media marketing, and conversion rate optimisation among other things.
+Your role will include helping with SEO, content marketing, paid search, social media marketing, and conversion rate optimization among other things.
 Need help finding Digital Marketing jobs?
-StopGap marketing recruitment are experts in digital and creative recruitment.
+StopGap marketing recruitment are expert in digital and creative recruitment.

 Here are some of the most powerful digital marketing skills and tools you ought to master: content marketing WordPress, search engine marketing (Google Ads), search engine optimisation (Ahrefs, SEMRush, GSC), conversion rate optimisation (Google Tag Manager).